schmotDev/hyperskill/AI-Powered Camera Effects with Junie/readme.md

 ##  AI-Powered Camera Effects with Junie

-This project was built with the AI assistant JetBrain Junie as a plugin to the JEtbrain WebStorm IDE.
+This project was built with the AI assistant JetBrain Junie as a plugin to the Jetbrain WebStorm IDE.

 ### Summary